Michael Cole (wrestling): Heel turn and feud with Jerry Lawler (2010–2012)

 On the November 29, 2010 episode of Raw, Cole interfered in a Tables, Ladders, and Chairs match for the WWE Championship between Jerry Lawler and The Miz, costing Lawler the match and helping The Miz retain his title.
 This began a feud with Lawler that built towards a match at WrestleMania XXVII.
 During this time, Cole revealed Jack Swagger as his trainer and antagonized Lawler with antics such as making light of his mother's death and inviting his son Brian Lawler to air family secrets.
 At WrestleMania on April 3, special referee Stone Cold Steve Austin announced Lawler won the match, but the Anonymous Raw General Manager reversed the decision and declared Cole the winner by disqualification, due to Austin being involved in the match.
 On May 1, at Extreme Rules, Cole teamed with Swagger to defeat Jim Ross and Lawler in a Country Whipping match.
 Lawler and Cole had a final "Kiss My Foot" match at Over the Limit on May 22, which Cole lost; after the match, Bret Hart returned and put Cole in his signature submission move, the Sharpshooter, to help Lawler make Cole kiss his foot.
 Cole apologized to Lawler the following night on Raw, ending their feud.

 Cole continued to wrestle sporadically after this and still favored most heels while questioning the actions of the faces to regain control in matches.
 On the July 25 episode of Raw, Triple H placed Cole in a match against Zack Ryder, which Cole lost quickly.
 Cole and Alberto Del Rio lost a tag team match to John Cena and Jim Ross on the October 17 episode of Raw SuperShow, prompting Cole to challenge Ross to the "Michael Cole Challenge" (a series of three contests); Cole said that if Ross won each challenge, Cole would quit his job.
 During the challenge on the November 14 episode of Raw SuperShow, Ross won the first two challenges (arm wrestling and dancing), causing Cole to declare that the third contest was who weighed less, which Cole won.
 Ross was subsequently fired and CM Punk came out and attacked Cole; Cole vowed revenge and said he would sue Punk for injuring him.
 On January 29, Cole was a surprise entrant in the 2012 Royal Rumble match, but was quickly eliminated by Lawler, Booker T, and the returning Kharma.
 Cole was put in a match with John Cena on the June 4, 2012, episode of Raw SuperShow, but lost and was forced to make an apology for all of his wrongdoings.

 On the July 9 episode of Raw SuperShow, Cole was booked against Jerry Lawler in a WrestleMania XXVII rematch, which he quickly lost.
-The Anonymous Raw General Manager reversed the decision, making Cole the winner by disqualification following interference by Booker T, but then Santino Marella then came out and pulled out Hornswoggle from hiding underneath the ring, claiming that he was the Anonymous Raw General Manager.
+The Anonymous Raw General Manager reversed the decision, making Cole the winner by disqualification following interference by Booker T, but then Santino Marella came out and pulled out Hornswoggle from hiding underneath the ring, claiming that he was the Anonymous Raw General Manager.